ajaysinghpanwar2002/kinesis-consumer-go/README.md

 ## What you get
 - Auto-discovery of shards with parent/child ordering: children start only after parents are fully processed and checkpointed.
-- At-least-once delivery with pluggable checkpoints (memory, Redis, or your own store) and shard-completion markers.
+- At-least-once delivery with pluggable checkpoints (memory implementation included) and shard-completion markers.
-- Optional shard leasing (Redis/Valkey provided) so multiple consumer processes do not double-process shards.
+- Optional shard leasing (bring your own `lease.Manager`) so multiple consumer processes do not double-process shards.
 - Configurable retries/backoff, per-shard parallelism, and batch vs per-record handling.
 - Background shard sync to pick up stream resharding without restarts; graceful shutdown via context cancellation.